Hamza9160/Zendesk-Technical-Documentation/Readme.md

 ## Zendesk User Setup (Prerequisite)

 Before a user can submit requests, they must be registered with Zendesk.
-This happens automatically when the user first navigates to the Concierge feature.
+This happens automatically **right after user login** on the Home Page, not when opening the Concierge feature.

 ### User Creation Flow